php-http/discovery/README.md

 ```

-## Usage
+## Usage as a library author

 Please see the [official documentation](http://php-http.readthedocs.org/en/latest/discovery.html).

 If your library/SDK needs a PSR-18 client, here is a quick example.

 First, you need to install a PSR-18 client and a PSR-17 factory implementations.
-This should
-be done only for dev dependencies as you don't want to force a specific one on your users:
+This should be done only for dev dependencies as you don't want to force a
+specific implementation on your users:

 ```bash
 composer require --dev symfony/http-client